 Tracker stories may be in one of several states.
 Valid states for a story depend on the story type and on whether they are in a project with automatic or manual planning.
-For more examples on how states contribute to the workflow, please see Workflow overview on the following page.
+The following diagram illustrates how Tracker’s workflow progresses as you click through the state buttons located on a story.

 All stories in a project’s Icebox are in the unscheduled state.
 They are waiting to be prioritized into the Backlog.
 You’ll see a Start button on unscheduled stories.
 Unscheduled stories are always shaded a light blue color.